 Chapter Two Clayton When I ended the lecture five minutes late, half the class had already packed away their notes, not even waiting to write down the reading assignment.
-As the last words left my mouth, the students were vaulting from their chairs and flew for the door.
-And for what?
+As the last words left my mouth, students were vaulting from their chairs and flying for the door.
+For what?
 There were few, if any, five o'clock classes.
 They just wanted to leave.
 I've never understood that mentality, that school was a chore to get through.
-If you're not there to learn, what the hell are your parents paying thousands of dollars a year for?
-Baby-sitting?
-As the students thundered down from the lecture hall, a gaggle of girls enveloped me, questions flying.
+If you're not here to learn, what the hell are your parents paying thousands of dollars a year for?
+Babysitting?
+As the students thundered down the stairs from the seats, a gaggle of girls surrounded me, questions flying.
 "Is this the right textbook?"
 "What are your office hours?"
 "Is the final exam going to be multiple choice?"
-Life-and-death questions every one of them, and every one right on the goddamned sheet that I handed out-and read through-at the beginning of class.
+Life-and-death questions every one of them, and the answers to every one right on the goddamned sheet that I handed out-and read through-at the beginning of class.
 I slammed a sheaf of these sheets onto the lectern, pointed at it, then stalked toward the door.
 I wasn't leaving.
-But someone else was . . . the blond girl who'd glared at me coming in-and then hadn't responded to any of the names on my class list.
-She'd ducked out the door without so much as a glance my way.
+But someone else was . . . the blond girl who'd glared at me coming in-and then hadn't responded to any of the names I'd called out from my class list.
+She ducked out the door without so much as a glance my way.
 I swung into the hall to see her disappear into a mob of students, her white-blond ponytail swinging like a beacon.
-In a sea of brunettes and bottle-blondes, that ponytail was as easy to follow as deer prints through mouse tracks.
+In a sea of brunettes and bottle-blondes, that ponytail was as easy to follow as deer prints through a maze of mouse tracks.
 "You!"
 I called as I strode after her.

 A few students turned.
-One girl pointed at herself, mouthing a hopeful 'me?'.
-But my quarry kept moving, neither slowing nor speeding up, presuming the shout must be meant for another.
-I jogged right up behind her and called again, but she didn't stop, just continued weaving past the other students, giving them wide berth, careful not to jostle or even brush against anyone else.
+One girl pointed at herself, mouthing a hopeful "me?"
+But my quarry kept moving, neither slowing nor speeding up, possibly presuming the shout must be meant for someone else.
+I jogged right up behind her and called again, but she just continued weaving her way through the other students, careful not to jostle or even brush against anyone else.
 I found myself watching that, the subtle but clear buffer she kept around herself.
 Paid so much attention to it that I let her get a dozen steps ahead of me before I realized it.
 She zipped around a corner and was gone.
 Alarm buzzed through me.
 Alarm?
 Why-?
 Didn't matter.
 I had to talk to her, find out who she was, and why the hell she'd been in my class.
-When I rounded the corner, I saw her ponytail bobbing through a small crowd.
-I hurried forward, called to her again, but it was clear that, unless I used a name, she wouldn't respond.
+When I rounded the corner, I saw her ponytail bobbing through another small crowd.
+I hurried forward, called to her again, but it was clear that unless I used a name, she wouldn't respond.
 So I grabbed her arm.
-A last resort-as physical contact with strangers always was, and I would have released my grip immediately, but she whirled before I could, wrenching her arm away, purse falling from her shoulder.
+A last resort-as physical contact with strangers always was for me-and I would have released my grip immediately, but she whirled before I could, wrenching her arm away, purse falling from her shoulder.
 A flash of something crossed her face-pique mingled with defensive anger.
-I recognized that look, recognized it as well as if I'd been standing in front of a mirror, the same reaction I'd have to a stranger grabbing me from behind, even in a crowded hall.
+I recognized that look, recognized it as well as if I'd been standing in front of a mirror.
+It was the same reaction I'd have to a stranger grabbing me from behind, even in a crowded hall.
 The look vanished as she recognized me.
 Her shoulders slumped.